WHAT IS DATA INTEGRITY AND WHY IS IT IMPORTANT FOR YOU?

 Data integrity refers to the accuracy and consistency of data stored in a database or a data warehouse.
 Data with “integrity” is said to have a complete structure, i.e. all characteristics defining the data must be correct.
 Therefore, many are wondering how to achieve data integrity.

 Some people talk about the physical integrity of data.
 This refers to the process of storing and collecting data in the most correct way, maintaining its accuracy and reliability.

 The logical integrity of data, on the other hand, checks whether data is correct and accurate in a specific context.

 Data integrity constraints refers to the rules applied to maintain the quality of your data.
 For example, this can be domain integrity or entity integrity.

-There are many ways to maintain data integrity and completeness of data, which we will explore after taking a look into the importance of data integrity for your organization.
+There are many ways to maintain data integrity and completeness of data.
+We will explore these options after taking a look into the importance of data integrity for your organization.